-“Where my earliest woodcuts (late nineties) only served as an illustration (flyers, posters) and inspiration for short theatre performances, over time my graphic work became increasingly detached from my theatre work.
+“Whereas my earliest woodcuts (late nineties) initially only served as an illustration (flyers, posters) and inspiration for short theatre performances, over time my graphic work became increasingly detached from my theatre work.

 Inspired by Japanese woodcut prints with scenes of Japanese beauties and actor portraits, I made – very freely! – woodcuts of caricatured portraits that could populate my theatre scripts.

 They are images with a distinctive style.
 We see portraits of fictional characters, often in a state of dismay.
 With open mouths and eyes, these figures seem to bear witness to all sorts of frightening images hidden from the viewer’s gaze.

 These figures are cut-out flat, without any depth and shadow effect and positioned in front of empty, shallow backgrounds.
 Style aspects these prints have in common with the portraits of actors and courtesans of Japanese woodcuts.

 Sometimes these characters are accompanied by ‘something-from-Arnhem’: a city map. a street sign, a trolley bus.
 For the setting in which they perform their frozen acts is, without misunderstanding, Arnhem-North.